Eileen Brennan: Later roles

 Brennan guest-starred on two Murder, She Wrote episodes, "Old Habits Die Hard" (1987) and "Dear Deadly" (1994), and in 1987, she also appeared in the Magnum, P.I. episode "The Love That Lies".
-Other guest appearances included Newhart, Thirtysomething, Home Improvement, Walker, Texas Ranger and ER, the first two of which she received an Emmy nomination.
+Other guest appearances included Newhart, Thirtysomething, Home Improvement, Walker, Texas Ranger and ER, the first two of which garnered her Emmy nominations.
 In the 1990s, she appeared in Stella (1990) with Bette Midler, Bogdanovich's Texasville (1990, the sequel to The Last Picture Show), and Reckless (1995).
 She had a recurring role on the sitcom Blossom as the neighbor/confidante of the title character.
 She also appeared opposite Vincent D'Onofrio in a segment of Boys Life 2, an anthology film about gay men in America.

 In 2001, she made a brief appearance in the horror movie Jeepers Creepers, and the following year starred in the dark comedy film Comic Book Villains, with DJ Qualls.
-In recent years, Brennan had guest-starred in television, including recurring roles as the nosy Mrs. Bink on 7th Heaven and as gruff-acting coach Zandra on Will & Grace.
-In 2003, director Shawn Levy cast her in a cameo role of a babysitter to Steve Martin and Bonnie Hunt's children in an updated remake of Cheaper by the Dozen.
+Around that time, Brennan had also guest-starred on television, including recurring roles as the nosy Mrs. Bink on 7th Heaven and as gruff-acting coach Zandra on Will & Grace.
+In 2003, director Shawn Levy cast her in a cameo role as a babysitter to Steve Martin and Bonnie Hunt's children in an updated remake of Cheaper by the Dozen.
 Levy was inspired to cast Brennan after seeing Private Benjamin on television.
 However, Brennan's cameo was deleted from the actual cut of the movie.
 Nonetheless, she did receive credit for her role on the deleted scenes special feature of the film's DVD.
 In 2004, she appeared in the horror film The Hollow as Joan Van Etten.
 That same year, Brennan was nominated for an Emmy for her performance as Zandra, Jack McFarland's caustic drama teacher, on Will & Grace.